pwr-Solaar/Solaar/docs/capabilities.md

 for actions that are set in Solaar to their HID++ setting (also known as diverted).
 For more information on this capability of Solaar see [the rules page](https://pwr-solaar.github.io/Solaar/rules).
-Some features of rules do not work under Wayland.

 Users can edit rules using a GUI by clicking on the `Rule Editor` button in the Solaar main window.